bcoles/kasld/docs/usage.md

 Quantities the architecture does *not* randomize follow a second rule: they get a row once the engine has bounded them, and none otherwise.
 Two are in this class.

-The module region exists everywhere, and the lowest module address the tool can see caps where it starts — a bound that comes from a leak rather than from the architecture.
+The module region exists everywhere, and is bounded from several directions — the architecture's own module band; the allocator's placement window where it draws one (on x86_64 the base sits within 1024 pages of `MODULES_VADDR`); the resolved text base, where the region is anchored to the image (riscv64, s390);
+and the lowest module address a leak discloses, which caps where the region can start.
+No leak is required: the sample above resolves the row to 1025 candidates with no module address in evidence at all.

 The direct-map base is likewise fixed off x86_64, but still resolved: on a 32-bit kernel it is the VMSPLIT, read from the boot config or narrowed by an mmap probe.
-Neither is randomized, so neither has a window to sit in; both are worth reporting once known, and a row that was always present would read `not narrowed` on most machines.
+Neither quantity is randomized, so neither has a window to sit in;
+both are worth reporting once known, and a row that was always present would read `not narrowed` on most machines.

 Addresses are never zero-padded: a 16 MiB physical address would otherwise wear the costume of a 64-bit kernel pointer.
 They are right-aligned instead, so the